 Grandparent visitation rights are slightly different from custody because grandparents need to prove that one parent is deceased, or they must demonstrate that conditions exist which equity would see fit to grant grandparents visitation.
 To bear this burden of exceptional circumstances, grandparents must show that they have had a consistent and warm connection with the child, or at the very least, have made attempts to begin a relationship, which was ultimately prevented by the child’s parents and that it is in the interest of the child that you be permitted to visit with them.
 On the other side, parents would have to demonstrate that the grandparents are meddling with their care and control over their own child.

 To prepare for potential litigation, grandparents should keep and assemble documents that could strengthen their case.
 Furthermore, Grandparents should be aware of potential witnesses who may be called to testify.
 You need a staten island Grandparent’s Rights lawyer to assist with custody petitions, visitation petitions, court appearances, and more.
 Family custody and visitation matters are inherently complex.
 What you have read here is just a brief summary of the issues that may arise throughout the legal process.

 If you live in staten island and are facing a divorce or child custody situation, you need to do everything you can to get your case together.
-You can follow a few practicalities which will help you to receive representation for your case, while also doing what’s best for your child.
+You can follow a few practicalities which will help you to receive representation for your case, while also doing what’s for your child.